Cookies & Privacy.

 Keeping your personal information secure

-We have appropriate security measures in place to prevent personal information from being accidentally lost, or used or accessed in an unauthorised way.
+We have appropriate security measures in place to prevent personal information from being accidentally lost, used or accessed in an unauthorised way.
 We limit access to your personal information to those who have a genuine business need to know it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.

-We also have procedures in place to deal with any suspected data security breach.
-We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
+We also have procedures in place to deal with any suspected or actual data security breach.
+We will notify you and any applicable regulator of a suspected or actual data security breach where we are legally required to do so.

-It is advisable to close your browser when you have finished your user session to help ensure others do not access your personal information if you use a shared computer or a computer in a public place.
+It is advisable to close your browser when you have finished your user session to help ensure that others do not access your personal information if you use a shared computer or a computer in a public place.

 Our Sites and external links